Brandwatch vs Meltwater Comparison

 Meltwater holds the broadest certification stack: SOC 2 Type II, ISO 27001, ISO 27701, ISO 42001 (AI management), and UK Cyber Essentials.
 Data encryption uses TLS 1.2+ in transit and AES-256 at rest.
 A stated 99.8% uptime SLA has been maintained for each of the last three years.

 ZoomInfo maintains ISO 27001, ISO 27701, SOC 2 Type II, TRUSTe GDPR, and TRUSTe CCPA certifications, all renewed annually.
-As a B2B data provider handling contact information, ZoomInfo is also a registered data broker in California and Vermont and maintains a dedicated Trust Center.
+As a B2B data platform handling contact information, ZoomInfo is also a registered data broker in California and Vermont and maintains a dedicated Trust Center.

 Brandwatch vs. Meltwater vs. ZoomInfo: Which should you choose?